neex/http2smugl/README.md

 #### Other WAFs

 WAFs try to detect suspicious headers - it's their job.
-Sometimes it results in the tools saying "distinguishable": WAF could block e.g. `content_length:-1` and allow `content_length:1` just because its filters happen to come out with these decisions.
+Sometimes it results in the tools saying "distinguishable": WAF could block something like `content_length:-1` and allow `content_length:1` just because its filters happen to come out with these decisions.

 If you see a WAF in the `Server` header, it's probably a false positive.

 ## Contacts

-If you have any ideas on this topic, contact me via [@emil_lerner](https://twitter.com/emil_lerner) on Twitter or [@neexemil](https://t.me/neexemil) on Telegram - or just post an issue here on GitHub.
+If you have any ideas on this topic, contact me via [@emil_lerner](https://twitter.com/emil_lerner) on Twitter or [@neexemil](https://t.me/neexemil) on Telegram - or post an issue here on GitHub.